Monday – Sunday: 8.00 am to 6.00 pm

 Thanks to our own medicinal spring we have been known as a health spa since the last century and today more than ever a refuge for the discerning guest, an oasis ofrelaxation and regeneration.

-The “Badl”-source has always been known for its healing power – it is high quality water, which is rarely found in Central Europe in this purity.
-It springs directly at the “Badl” from gneiss and granite and is slightly mineral-rich.
-Immediately at the outlet of the source, a low level of radioactivity is measured, which has a stimulating effect.
-Numerous chemical laboratory tests have shown that it contains valuable minerals and trace elements such as calcium, sodium, chloride, boron, fluoride, lithium, iron, selenium, silica and iodine.
-The special thing about that water is certainly its exceptional purity and the particularly light, harmonious and ideal composition of minerals.
+the “Badl spring” is known for its healing properties and exceptional water quality.
+It springs directly at the “Badl” from gneiss and granite and is lightly mineral-rich.
+Laboratory analysis has confirmed the presence of valuable minerals and trace elements such as calcium, sodium, chloride, boron, fluoride, lithium, iron, selenium, silicon, and iodine.
+The water is characterized by its extraordinary purity and ideal mineral composition.

 “In this valley you can find a spring of water that is used for bathing and which is visited by few people in the high summer, but without finding shelter or accommodation apart from a bad hut.”